aces/Loris-MRI/docs/scripts_md/DTI.md

 ### insertMincHeader($raw\_file, $data\_dir, $processed\_minc, ...)

-Insert in the MINC header all the acquisition arguments except:
+Inserts in the MINC header all the acquisition arguments except:
   - acquisition:bvalues
   - acquisition:direction\_x
   - acquisition:direction\_y
   - acquisition:direction\_z
   - acquisition:b\_matrix

-Takes the raw DTI file and the QCed MINC file as input and modify the QCed MINC file based on the raw MINC file's argument.
+Takes the raw DTI file and the QCed MINC file as input and modifies the QCed MINC file based on the raw MINC file's argument.

 If one of the value to insert is not defined, return undef, otherwise return 1.

-INPUT:
+INPUTS:
   - $raw\_file      : raw DTI MINC file to grep header information
   - $data\_dir      : data dir as defined in the profile file
   - $processed\_minc: processed MINC file in which to insert header information